 Rome holds to a distinctive doctrine called, Transubstantiation.
 In short, this Roman Catholic theological position is where the priests who preside at the Eucharist (or Lord’s Supper”), “consecrate the bread and the wine so [that these elements actually] become the Body and Blood of the Lord….
 By the consecration the transubstantiation of the bread and wine into the Body and Blood of Christ is brought about” (Catechism of the Catholic Church [hereafter, CCC], 1411, 13).

 So according to Catholicism, when Jesus said, “This is My body” (Matt.
 26:26), and “This is My blood” (v.
-28), and “Do this in remembrance of me” (Luke 22:19), He instituted the so-called Mass, and gave the apostles, and thus, all future Catholic priests, the power to change (transubstantiate) the bread and wine into Jesus literal body and blood (New Saint Joseph Baltimore Catechism [hereafter, BC], vol. 2, Q. 354, cf. also Q. 355).
-But note, this so-called changing of the bread and wine into the actual and literal flesh and blood of Jesus did not, Rome argues, involve a change in appearance or taste.
+28), and “Do this in remembrance of me” (Luke 22:19), He instituted the so-called Mass, and gave the apostles, and thus, all future Catholic priests, the power to change ontologically (transubstantiate) the bread and wine into Jesus’ literal Flesh and Blood and Divinity of Christ (New Saint Joseph Baltimore Catechism [hereafter, BC], vol. 2, Q. 354, cf. also Q. 355; CCC Article 3, para 1413; Council of Trent: DS 1640; 1651).
+But note, this so-called changing of the bread and wine into the actual and literal flesh and blood and deity of Jesus did not, Rome argues, involve a change in appearance or taste.
 The BC (Q. 348) states: “After the substance of the bread and wine had been changed into Our Lord’s body and blood, they remained only the appearances of bread and wine.”

 Theological Heresies of the Transubstantial Eucharist